Energy strategy and policy

 New Zealand Energy Strategy (2011-2021)

-The New Zealand Energy Strategy (2011-2021) is the Government’s 10-year plan for the energy sector, aimed at all levels of government.
+The New Zealand Energy Strategy (2011-2021) sets the strategic direction for the energy sector and the role energy will play in the New Zealand economy.
 The overall goal is to make the most of our abundant energy potential, for the benefit of all New Zealanders.

-By law, there must always be a 5-year national energy efficiency and conservation strategy.
-The current plan, the New Zealand Energy Efficiency and Conservation Strategy (NZEECS), guides EECA’s work on energy efficiency, conservation and renewable energy.
-The plan works in tandem with the government energy strategy, which is advised by the Ministry of Business, Innovation and Employment.
+By law, there must always be a five-year national energy efficiency and conservation strategy.
+The New Zealand Energy Efficiency and Conservation Strategy, a companion to the New Zealand Energy Strategy, is specifically focused on the promotion of energy efficiency, energy conservation and renewable energy and guides EECA’s work.

 - Transport - a more energy efficient transport system that uses more diverse fuels and technologies.